paradox8599/vrcrypt/README.md

 ## Logics

+- Encryption
   - Read avatar from a prefab (in memory)
   - Read all gameobjects with meshes, record their path (save to Dict) (in memory)
   - Read all meshes, record their path (save to Dict) (in memory)
+- Decryption